braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 {% enddetails %}

 {% alert important %}
-Please note that these schemas __only apply to the flat file event data we send to Data Warehouse partners (Google Cloud Storage, Amazon S3, and Microsoft Azure Blob Storage)__.
-For schema that apply to the other partners, refer to our list of [available partners]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/available_partners/) and check their respective pages.<br><br>Additionally, note that Currents will drop events with excessively large payloads of greater than 900KB.
+These schemas only apply to the flat file event data we send to Data Warehouse partners (Google Cloud Storage, Amazon S3, and Microsoft Azure Blob Storage).
+For schemas that apply to the other partners, refer to our list of [available partners]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/available_partners/) and check their respective pages.<br><br>Additionally, note that Currents will drop events with excessively large payloads of greater than 900KB.
 {% endalert %}

 {% api %}